motoko-bootcamp/motokobootcamp-2023/README.md

 These activities include:

 - **Networking session**: these sessions are designed to help you connect with other students and build relationships that may be beneficial to you in the future.
 Whether you're looking to make new friends, find a study buddy, or network for job opportunities, these sessions are a great way to make connections.
 More information on [🌏networking](https://discord.gg/TCYkvax6)
 - **Talks**: We will host talks to discuss about the IC ecosystem.
-This is a great opportunity to learn and gain insights into the space. **[MORE INFOS ON TALKS TO BE RELEASED]**
+This is a great opportunity to learn and gain insights into the space.
+We will announce these on Discord, so keep an eye out for them!
-- **Game sessions**: Taking breaks is important for maintaining productivity and mental well-being, so we've scheduled gaming sessions for you to relax and have fun with your classmates. **[MORE INFOS ON GAMES TO BE RELEASED]**
+- **Game sessions**: Taking breaks is important for maintaining productivity and mental well-being, so we recommend scheduling at least 2 gaming sessions for your team so you can relax and have fun with your classmates.
+Use your team's Discord voice channel to share live audio during your gaming session, and have fun!

 # 📞 Assistance & Troubleshooting
 This event is being run by volunteers and we have **limited** resources, we won't be able to answer all questions at all times considering that we have hundreds of students, please understand this fact and make sure to follow **all instructions** in the **order** provided.